C-Section Recovery: What to expect and how to prepare

 1. Prepare to be patient.
 With C-Sections, patience is a virtue, never more needed

 Be patient.
 You will likely spend three to four days in the hospital after the procedure (if there are no complications) and it can take anywhere between 6 to 12 weeks to fully recover from your C-section surgery.

-Golden rule to follow is if your baby is sleeping, so should you!
+The golden rule to follow is if your baby is sleeping, so should you!
 That also means gathering an army of friends and family to help you with chores, diaper changes, and whatever else, especially in the early days.

 2. Do not neglect nutrition – it’s one of your biggest friends

 Pregnancy requires solid nutrition!
 You are not just eating for yourself, you are eating for a developing human being.
 And with this comes all the absolutely incredible complexity of developing tissue, neurons, and all types of cells or and organ systems that you can imagine.